-Excessive class absences may result in failure in the course(s) and required withdrawal or dismissal from the College.
+Excessive or chronic class absences may result in failure in the course(s), withholding from athletic, cocurricular, or other campus activities, required withdrawal from the course(s), or dismissal from the College.

 The Academic Services Office will inform faculty of emergency circumstances; students are responsible for informing the Academic Services Office of those emergencies which result in being absent from class(es).
 Documentation of these emergencies may be requested/required.